 Jane Chapman - Painter

-Artist Jane Chapman was born and grew up in Baton Rouge, LA and still resides there and in Fredericksburg, TX.
+Artist Jane Chapman was born and grew up in Baton Rouge, LA.
+She has moved to Lafayette, LA and has a home in Fredericksburg, TX.
 Art has been a driving force in Jane’s life for as long as she can remember.
 She excelled in art throughout grade school and continued her studies at Louisiana State University, earning her degree in Applied Arts.

 Jane was the founder, CEO and graphic designer of a gift manufacturing and distribution company called Plain Jane, Inc. What began as a craft fair hobby turned into a full time career, and a successful wholesale gift business.
 In 2001 Jane was presented with the award for “Entrepreneur of the Year” for excellence in business by the Baton Rouge YWCA.